statgen/pheweb/README.md

 ### 2. Prepare your association files

 You should have one file for each phenotype.
-(It can be gzipped if you want.)
+It can be gzipped if you want.
 It should be tab-delimited and have a header row.
+Variants must be sorted by chromosome and position, with chromosomes in the order [1-22,X,Y,MT].

 Note: If you are using EPACTS, your files should work just fine.
 If they don't, email me.
 EPACTS files won't have `REF` or `ALT`, but PheWeb will parse their `MARKER_ID` column to get those.